Origins of U.S. Emergency Management

 Careers in Emergency Management

 Emergency management has had a long history in the United States and its importance will only continue to grow.
 The threat of future terrorist attacks, natural disasters related to global warming, and flu pandemics continue to create a high demand for emergency management specialists who are formally trained in emergency management.
 The online MPA with a specialization in Emergency Management offered by Anna Maria College prepares students for disaster management jobs at the management or director level.

 Anna Maria College’s MPA with a specialization in Emergency Management has a long and distinguished history of its own as one of the oldest and well-established degrees of its kind in the country.
 Find out why so many of our students choose us to advance their careers in emergency management.
-Call us at 877-265-3201 to speak to an admissions adviser or request more information online.
+Call us at 877-265-3201 to speak to a Program Manager or request more information online.